 For a temporary solution, a cantilever umbrella or another of the best parasols about can provide flexible privacy.
 Easy to install, one of the cheaper garden screening ideas going, and stylish if you look in the right places, a parasol will make a classy addition to your patio.

 Want an inexpensive, DIY solution to an exposed garden quickly?
 There's an easy answer – fast-growing annual flowers.
-Consider easy-to-grow flowers such as zinnias, cosmos, and sunflowers to plug in any gaps in your existing screening.
+Consider easy-to-grow flowers such as zinnias, cosmos, and sunflowers to plug in any gaps in your garden borders.
 By late June-early July you will have a gorgeous display that will enhance your garden's privacy.

 If you have a bit more patience and can wait a year, cottage garden plants such as foxgloves, hollyhocks, and lupins will grow over two metres tall – but they are biannuals and won't bloom in the first year.